Rbrq03/ClassDiffusion/README.md

 pip install -r requirements.txt
 ```

-_Warning:Currently, ClassDiffusion don't support peft, please ensure peft is uninstalled in your environment, or check [PR](https://github.com/huggingface/diffusers/pull/7272).
+_Warning: Currently, ClassDiffusion don't support PEFT, please ensure PEFT is uninstalled in your environment, or check [PR](https://github.com/huggingface/diffusers/pull/7272).
 We will move forward with this PR merge soon._

 ### Training